tfel-check

 has been defined.

-The fifth line specify an absolute criterion to compare the current results to the reference ones.
+The fifth line specifies an absolute criterion to compare the current results to the reference ones.
 The last line defines the test to be performed: the values of the second column of the two specified files are compared using an absolute criteria.

 To trigger those tests, the following config file, called